 About Jasmine Payne:

-Jasmine is a Resident in Counseling and provides services at the Fredericksburg location.
-She is a two-time graduate of Longwood University, receiving her B.S. in Psychology along with an M.S. in Clinical Mental Health Counseling.
+Jasmine is a Licensed Professional Counselor (LPC).
+She provides services via telehealth and on select days in-person at the Fredericksburg location.
+She is a two-time graduate of Longwood University, receiving her B.S. in Psychology followed by an M.S. in Clinical Mental Health Counseling.